 Find out more about coronavirus and force majeure

 The novel coronavirus leaves the LNG trading and shipping market in a precarious and uncertain position.
-If you have any questions or dispute relating to the novel coronavirus, please contact Damon Thompson.
+If you have any questions relating to the novel coronavirus in the context of LNG, please contact Damon Thompson.

 This article is to be considered general commentary only.
 This is not to be relied upon as legal advice for any particular circumstances.